TheValeHack/vmanager/README.md

 # vmanager 1.0
 V-Manager is a free file manager that Created to help you manage your web server easily.

--Feature :
+-Feature : <br />
-Compress folder to Zip
+Compress folder to Zip <br />
-Extract Zip and tar.gz file
+Extract Zip and tar.gz file <br />
-Edit,delete,rename,delete and chmod file / directory
+Edit,delete,rename,delete and chmod file / directory <br />
 Move and copy file
 move folder
 mass delete